Five-dimensional CFTs from the $\epsilon$-expansion: Large , Selection of Pad e-Borel Approximants and Estimate of the Error

 The large-$n_f$ limit is defined as $n_f\rightarrow \infty$, $a\rightarrow 0$, with $n_c$ and the 't Hooft-like coupling $\lambda = n_f a$ held fixed.
 In this limit \eqref{eqn:46} becomes

 with $\beta^{(1)}$ a known function \cite{Gracey:1996he}, analytic at $\lambda = 0$ (see e.g. \cite{Holdom:2010qs} for a particularly nice explicit form).
 Correspondingly, \eqref{eqn:48} turns into

 As expected, the fixed point turns negative for large $n_f$ and is unphysical.
 In this regime we choose the Pad\'e-Borel approximant that better reproduces the exact result and assume that this remains valid at finite $n_f$, when the fixed point is possibly physical.
 It is clear from fig.\ref{fig:largenf} that the [2/2] approximant is the one that better matches the exact function, at least in the interval of interest.
-For the computation of the numerical values we have also considered the approximant [3/1], which is both well-behaved and free of poles at small $n_f$.
-We have reported the result for SU(2), but the same applies for $n_c=3,4$.
+We have reported the result for $SU(2)$, but the same applies for $n_c=3,4$.

 We can use a similar procedure for $\gamma^*$ and $\gamma_g^*$.
 In the large-$n_f$ limit the expression for $\gamma$ can be expanded as

 with $\gamma^{(1)}$, like $\beta^{(1)}$, a known function analytic at $\lambda = 0$ \cite{Espriu:1982pb,PalanquesMestre:1983zy}.
 For $\gamma_g$ we have